scholarslab/scholarslab.github.io/collections/_posts/2022-11-01-call-for-dh-fellows-applications.md

 Fellows join our vibrant community, have a voice in intellectual programming for the Scholars’ Lab, and participate in one formal colloquium at the Library per fellowship year.
 As such, students are expected to be in residence on Grounds for the duration of the fellowship.

-For the 2023-2024 cycle, the award provides living support in the amount of $20,000 for the academic year, as well as full remission of tuition, coverage of University fees, and the student health insurance premium for single-person coverage.
-The fellowship during the 2023-2024 academic year will carry no teaching obligations.
+We have received some questions about how the Scholars’ Lab Graduate Fellowship in Digital Humanities will be affected by new departmental support packages.
+Going forward, including for the coming academic year, the Scholars’ Lab fellowship will provide $24,000 in living support during the academic year, and the package will include health insurance, fees, and tuition remission.
+No teaching is required as a part of the fellowship.
+Students will apply to this fellowship in their fifth year of the PhD for a sixth year of funding in conjunction with the Scholars’ Lab.

 **History**